nxrighthere/ENet-CSharp/README.md

 --------
 ### Enumerations
 #### PacketFlags
-Definitions of a flag for `Peer.Send` function:
+Definitions of a flags for `Peer.Send` function:

 `PacketFlags.None` unreliable sequenced, delivery of packet is not guaranteed.